Equi-RO: A 4D mmWave Radar Odometry via Equivariant Networks: Related Works

 \subsection{Equivariant Neural Networks}

-Equivariant neural networks are designed to produce predictable changes in their outputs when specific transformations are applied to the inputs.
-This property enhances both the generalizability and interpretability of the models.
-Since Cohen and Welling first introduced the concept of equivariance into neural networks \cite{cohen2016group}, various equivariant designs have been proposed for GNNs \cite{du2022se, satorras2021n}.
-For example, Satorras et al. \cite{satorras2021n} propose Equivariant Graph Neural Network (EGNN), which maintains equivariance to the Euclidean group E(n)—including translations, rotations, and reflections—by incorporating the relative squared distances between coordinates in the edge feature aggregation process.
+Equivariant neural networks produce predictable outputs under specific input transformations, enhancing generalizability and interpretability.
+Since Cohen and Welling introduced group equivariance into neural networks~\cite{cohen2016group}, various equivariant designs have been proposed for GNNs~\cite{du2022se, satorras2021n}.
+For example, Equivariant Graph Neural Network (EGNN)~\cite{satorras2021n} maintains equivariance to the Euclidean group E(n), which includes translations, rotations, and reflections, by incorporating the relative distances in the edge feature aggregation.